spencermeyer/EastleighLejogTracker/README.md

 put this in the collect job as debug information ?

 https://developers.strava.com/docs/reference/#api-Athletes-getLoggedInAthlete

-PUT THE GOOGLE MAP API KEY INTO AN ENV VARIABLE, SOMEHOW.
-RESTRICT THE IP THAT CAN ACCESS IT.
-LOOKS LIKE GOOGLE ONLY ALLOWS ONE IP ADDRESS PER KEY ?  :(

 Write bash scripts to start up and shut down resque processes.